Jmathieu3289/Jmathieu3289.github.io/_posts/2017-5-24-Setting-Up-A-Jekyll-Blog.md

 title: Setting up a Jekyll blog
 ---

-It seems fitting that my first post is about actually getting this blog up and running.
+It seems fitting that my first post is about actually getting this blog up and running...

 [Github Pages](https://pages.github.com/) is a nice service for setting up a simple static site, and it seemed fitting to host a blog here and have it tied directly into my Github account.
 Simplicity is key, and having another account to manage for some other blog site or a personal website seemed a bit overkill.